 Not only shoes, even your socks need care for the same reasons.
 They too absorb moisture from your sweaty feet and become breeding grounds for bacteria.
 If you keep your feet as well as shoes clean and yet are unable to get rid of foot odor, you need to check your socks!
 Here are some tips to keep your socks from giving you foot odor.

 - Change your socks daily.
-Wear a fresh clean pair of socks everyday.
-You can easily wash your socks and don’t have to put much efforts, like when you clean your shoes.
-Its even hygienic.
-Whether your feet tend to sweat or not, wear a washes pair of socks everyday.
+Wear a fresh clean pair of socks every day.
+You can easily wash your socks and don’t have to put many efforts, like when you clean your shoes.
+It’s even hygienic.
+Whether your feet tend to sweat or not, wear a washes pair of socks every day.

-- While washing your socks, keep their inside out.
+- While washing your socks, keep theirs inside out.
 This helps the dead skin flakes to be washed away properly.

 - Buy socks that are made up of absorbent material like cotton or wool.
 Nylon or other synthetic socks trap moisture in them giving chance to bacteria to grow and cause odor.

-- While open shoes like sandals doesn’t require you to wear socks as your feet get ample air, you must wear socks with closed shoes.
+- While open shoes like sandals don’t require you to wear socks as your feet get ample air, you must wear socks with closed shoes.
 The socks wick away moisture from the skin.